saifurcubd/PhD_thesis_CityUHK/README.md

 # 🙏 Acknowledgements

-I sincerely thank my respected PhD **Supervisor**, Examiners, Qualifying Panel members, and mentor from Harvard Medical School, collaborators, research partners, and the City University of Hong Kong for their invaluable guidance and support throughout this research.
+I sincerely thank my respected PhD **Supervisor (Prof. Ka Chun Wong)**, Examiners, Qualifying Panel members, and mentor from Harvard Medical School, collaborators, research partners, and the City University of Hong Kong for their invaluable guidance and support throughout this research.

 ---